robotics-erlangen/framework/COMPILE.md

 Building is tested automatically on recent Ubuntu versions (currently 18.04 and 20.04)

+Currently, the software is also manually tested and proven to run for openSuse Leap and Manjaro

 In order to build the framework, you will need:
 - `cmake` >= `3.5` (`3.7` on Windows)
 - `g++` >= `4.6`